Why Use PhotoBlocker Spray?

 Must See Video

-Original Denver Police test.
+Original Denver test.

 Questions?